Incredicoaster: History

-After the refurbishment of Disney California Adventure, from 2008 to 2009 the Mickey Mouse head located behind the vertical loop was changed to a sunburst icon with the Paradise Pier logo.
+After the refurbishment of Disney California Adventure, from 2008 to 2009, the Mickey Mouse head located behind the vertical loop was changed to a sunburst icon with the Paradise Pier logo.

 On July 15, 2017, Disney announced a complete renovation of Paradise Pier, renaming it Pixar Pier.
 Meanwhile, rumors began to circulate that California Screamin' would be rethemed to Pixar Animation Studios' The Incredibles.
 On November 2, it was confirmed that the ride would be remodeled.
-California Screamin' closed on January 8, 2018 for the transformation into Incredicoaster.
+California Screamin' closed on January 8, 2018, for the transformation into Incredicoaster.
 The remodel would include a new queue line, engineering reboots of the existing launch system, new storyline, enclosed scream tunnels and a new soundtrack.
 The new trains were unveiled in April.
-Incredicoaster opened on June 23, 2018 to coincide with the release of Incredibles 2.
+Incredicoaster opened on June 23, 2018, to coincide with the release of Incredibles 2.

 Pre-show and ride

-Guests enter as TV screens display news footage of the Incredibles and Edna Mode being interviewed for the coaster's rebranding as Incredicoaster.
+TV screens display news footage of the Incredibles and Edna Mode being interviewed for a classic roller coaster's rebranding as Incredicoaster.
 While they are being interviewed, Jack-Jack uses his unpredictable superpowers, much to his family's frustration and Edna's amusement.
-As the riders board the cars and take off from the station, Elastigirl asks Edna to look after Jack-Jack.
-The riders pass by the VIP room showing Edna with Jack-Jack as he teleports around.
+As the guests board the cars and take off from the station, Elastigirl asks Edna to look after Jack-Jack.
+The guests pass by the VIP room where Edna watches Jack-Jack as he teleports around.
 Moments later, Edna announces that Jack-Jack has escaped.
 The Incredibles then take off throughout the ride trying to catch Jack-Jack as he uses his vast array of super powers to "attack" certain points on the ride as the coaster arrives in the launch area.

-After Dash gives the countdown, the train is launched at 55 mph into the first tunnel, accompanied by a stream of water jets that glow red to simulate Dash's super speed.
+After Dash gives the fast countdown for 5 seconds, the train is launched at 55 mph into the first tunnel, accompanied by a stream of water jets that glow red to simulate Dash's super speed.
 In the first tunnel, Dash tries to use his super speed to catch Jack-Jack, while Jack-Jack shoots lasers from his eyes.
-The train then exits the tunnel as it descends the drop and rises uphill onto the first block brake and then navigates a right hand turn around Inside Out Emotional Whirlwind before passing under the outbound track and climbing up the main lift, which uses LIMs to propel the train.
-This is the first use of Linear Induction Motor (LIM) technology that allows a roller coaster vehicle to travel on an inclined angle.
+The train then exits the tunnel as it descends the drop and rises uphill onto the first block brake and then navigates a right hand turn around the Inside Out Emotional Whirlwind before passing under the outbound track and climbing up the main lift, which uses LIMs to propel the train.
+When new, this was the first use of Linear Induction Motor (LIM) technology that allowed a roller coaster vehicle to travel on an inclined angle.